Weeron/fire-watch-cal/README.md

 Use to find the most devastating fires by year and active fires in California in real time.

 Potential features:
-- turn into a disaster watch app: expand to earthquakes, weather predictor
+- Turn into a disaster watch app: expand to earthquakes, weather predictor
 - Add more interactivity, more filters
 - Create more safety by checking user input / cleaning csv file
 - Import datetime to make it reusable in future years--not just up to 2025.